|1) It's backwards! The rails should be under the plain strings for bending, right?

 2) Do Railhammer humbuckers sound good clean too?

 Yes, they sound fantastic clean... very full, clear and with a nice chimey treble.
 It's our belief that a great pickup should sound amazing clean or dirty.
 Each model has a different level of clean available: the lower the output the more clean headroom the pickup will have.

 3) Will Railhammers fit my guitar?

 They will fit any guitar that has standard size humbuckers.

 4) Do Railhammer humbuckers with the metal covers sound different than the older uncovered ones?

 6) Can your pickups be coil split?

 Humbuckers: yes, these are 4 conductor wiring with independent ground.
 You can do all the wiring tricks like coil split, phase, and series/parallel.

 8) Do Railhammers work in left handed guitars?

-No need to, Railhammers will align properly in either right or left handed guitars.
+All our humbucker models will align properly in either right or left handed guitars.
+However, our current Humcutter models only work in right handed guitars.

 9) Do pinch harmonics work well with Railhammers?